 Well, thanks to Mick and Lynda of Leahton Park ranch in Charters Towers you can ride an old chuck wagon and meet J.R, a long-horned steer who made the Guinness Book of Records for having the biggest longhorns in the world, measuring 2.82 metres tip to tip.

-17. Slip into Maggie Island time
+17. Slip into Maggie Island Time at Magnetic Island

-We spent a week here enjoying stunning sunsets, bush walks, snorkeling, fishing, cuddling koalas and feeding the resident rock wallabies.
+We spent a week here enjoying stunning sunsets, bush walks, snorkeling, fishing, cuddling koalas, and feeding the resident rock wallabies.

-18. Get to know Townsville
+18. Get to Know Townsville

 It’s no secret Townsville is home to the “Cowboys” football team, but we were pleasantly surprised by how much we enjoyed this city.

 19. Explore Noosa National Park

-We haven’t walked all the park yet, and we are yet to spot koalas here who call it home, but walking the coastal track from the surf club to Tea Tree Bay, and the section that begins at Sunshine Beach where we saw a whale breaching is reason enough to visit.
+We haven’t walked the whole park yet, and we are yet to spot koalas here who call it home, but walking the coastal track from the surf club to Tea Tree Bay, and the section that begins at Sunshine Beach where we saw a whale breaching is reason enough to visit.

-20. Swim or surf at Noosa Main Beach
+20. Swim or Surf at Noosa Main Beach

-Noosa is a world famous surfing destination, and Main Beach is a favourite spot for locals to surf the clean waves, and for beginners to get a surfing lesson.
+Noosa is a world-famous surfing destination, and Main Beach is a favourite spot for locals to surf the clean waves, and for beginners to get a surfing lesson.

 21. Relax at Port Douglas

 Tropical North Queensland has to be one of the most enchanting regions in Australia, and Port Douglas is a fantastic place to spend a few days exploring the local area.

-22. Hit up the Cairns Lagoon
+22. Hit Up the Cairns Lagoon

-Crystal clear waters (no crocs in here), beach views and life guards.
-It’s a cool place to laze around, read your book and meet other travellers.
+Crystal clear waters (no crocs in here), beach views, and lifeguards.
+It’s a cool place to laze around, read your book, and meet other travellers.